 - Organizational structure.
 Siloed initiatives = siloed data.
 Forrester and Salesforce found customer data comes from too many sources for business leaders to easily make sense of it.
 These silos negatively impact the quality of customer and prospect experiences.

-How do companies handle data silos?
+How do companies and organizations manage data silos?

 Unfortunately, few organizations have the luxury of building their infrastructure from scratch.
-As a result, companies often take three common approaches to tackle data silos.
+As a result, companies often take three common approaches to tackle data silos:

 - Swivel chair interfaces.
 Have you ever had to type the same information into many different systems just to update one data point?
 If so, you’ve been victim to “swivel chair” interfaces.
-A swivel chair interface is a common work-around that involves manually entering data into one system and then entering the same data into another system.
+A swivel chair interface is a common workaround that involves manually entering data into one system and then entering the same data into another system.

-How to break down data silos with APIs
+How APIs break down data silos

 An API is only as valuable as its adoption, which companies like eBay, Coca Cola, and Amazon realized early on.
-These companies used APIs to break down data silos and speed up their company’s transformation by driving a company-wide API strategy.
+These companies used APIs to break down data silos and speed up their company’s digital transformation by driving a company-wide API strategy.